 The building entrance closest to these three spaces is not usable and count not be evaluated.
 No signage or exterior hardware was noted.
 The exterior landing did not appear to conform to ADA dimension, slope and surface requirements.
-Entrance and access to primary uses.

 Doors and Sills: